tabcat/dynamic-content/ARTICLE.md

 ### Replication

 The design presented in this article is a replication protocol.
-However it is not useful for real-time replication.
+However, it is not a real-time replication protocol.
-Applications with real-time features should include an app-specific replication protocol to be used with other online collaborators.
+Applications with real-time features should include an app-specific replication protocol for use with other online collaborators.
-Combining two replicaton protocols with these protperties results in preserved and real-time P2P application.
+Combining two replication protocols with these properties results in preserved and real-time P2P applications.

 ---
 > **Pinning servers, in this context, provide a general and reliable replication layer to fall back on when no other collaborators are online.**